Our Privacy Policy

 If we do transfer personal data to outside of the EEA, the AIM Institute will make sure that it is protected in the same way as if it was being used in the EEA.
 We’ll use one of the following safeguards:

-• Put in place a contract with the foreign third-party that means they must protect personal data to the same standards as the EEA; or
+- Put in place a contract with the foreign third-party that means they must protect personal data to the same standards as the EEA

 6. How do we protect your personal data?

 The AIM Institute takes the security of your personal data very seriously.
-We take every effort to protect your personal data from misuse, interference, loss, unauthorised access, modification or disclosure.
+We take every effort to protect your personal data from misuse, interference, loss, unauthorized access, modification or disclosure.

-Our measures include implementing appropriate access controls, investing in the latest Information Security Capabilities to protect the IT environments we leverage, and ensuring we encrypt, (and may in the future pseudonymise and anonymise) personal data wherever possible.
+Our measures include implementing appropriate access controls, investing in the latest Information Security Capabilities to protect the IT environments we leverage, and ensuring we encrypt, (and may in the future pseudonymize and anonymize) personal data wherever possible.

 7. How long do we keep your personal data for?